-On an island resort, you spend most of your time in the hotel doing three things: sleeping, eating and lounging.
+On an island resort like Capri, you spend most of your time in the hotel doing three things: sleeping, eating and lounging.
 Other activities, such as shopping and sightseeing, fall by the wayside as you grow lazier and lazier.
-If you are lucky enough to find the right resort, then sleeping, eating and lounging become otherworldly and, thus, Bits of Paradise.
+If you are lucky enough to find the right resort, then sleeping, eating and lounging become otherworldly.

 The Capri Palace Hotel went way beyond the criteria set.
 I even believe it set the bar a bit higher.
 I’m not the only one who is aware of its special-ness, having just won the Prix Villegiature award for the best “Most Charming Hotel in Europe.”

 I had a hint that the Capri Palace was going to meet all expectations.
 There was almost no way it couldn’t.
 It had all the right ingredients: Italy, Italy and more Italy.

 Mario & Rita Cacace founded what was to become the Capri Palace Hotel in the late 1950’s.
 Nestled into the hills above Anacapri, the second smaller city on the island of Capri, it quickly became a haven for those in the know.

 Their son Tonino took over when his father died and strove to make it into what he conceived as a “museum with art.”
 Modern and contemporary works are ever present, decorating the entire hotel from the entrance to the bar to the suites.
 A few are named and decorated in the spirit of the great artists of the 20th century, including Mondrian, Magritte, and Warhol.

 Upon checking into any room, the first thing we do as humans is to go toward the light.
 Literally dropping all bags and heading straight to the window to check out the view…